-To afford graduates with authentic classroom and administrative experiences, all candidates will be required to complete field placement hours and internships/practicums associated with MAT coursework in each of the content specializations.
-All Master of Arts in Teaching candidates will be required to purchase LiveText, including the Field Experience Module, in order to successfully complete all field placement and internship/practicum evaluations, assessments, and time-logs.
+To afford graduates with authentic classroom and administrative experiences, all candidates will be required to complete field experience hours associated with MAT coursework in each of the content specializations, and a semester long student teaching experience .
+All Master of Arts in Teaching candidates will be required to purchase LiveText, including the Field Experience Module, in order to successfully complete all field placement and internship evaluations, assessments, and time-logs.

 Graduate candidates must maintain an overall GPA of 3.0 or better throughout the program.
 Any candidate with a GPA below 3.0 will be placed on academic probation.
 In order to graduate from the MAT Program an overall 3.0 GPA is required.
 Candidates who are placed on academic probation for two consecutive semesters will be removed from the graduate program due to academic deficiency.
 In addition, candidates must earn the minimum grade of “C” to successfully complete a course.